NSAPH/National-Causal-Analysis/HealthOutcomes/readme.md

 `Denominator_<year>.sas7bdat`.
 We also use SAS libraries to also include county code, latitude, longitude, and to reverse the zip code to further protect privacy.

+The files from Hopkins along with the Medicare Beneficiary Summary Files (MBSFs) from 2011 to 2013 were merged to create the file `Denominator_1999_2013.sas7bdat` that is used as input to `RCE-Qian-den-1999-2016-01-23-2019.sas`.

 ## Processing